cap-lab/tqsim/README.md

 Note that all target binaries are compiled through arm-linux-gnueabi-gcc compiler with "-static" option

 # Appendix: Libraries We Use
-The following sets forth attribution notices for third party software that may be contained in portions of the timed QEMU product.
+The following sets forth attribution notices for third party software that may be contained in portions of TQSIM product.
 We thank the open source community for all of their contributions.

 ## QEMU
 The following points clarify the QEMU license: